-See e.g., Question 42 of the Tick Size Pilot Program Trading and Quoting FAQs available at http://www.finra.org/sites/default/files/TSPP-Trading-and-Quoting-FAQs.pdf unnecessary complexity based on infrequent current usage in Pilot Securities.
+The Exchange proposes to not accept orders with a Discretionary Range in all Test Groups, including the Control Group, to reduce risk in the System by eliminating unnecessary complexity based on infrequent current usage in Pilot Securities.
 In sum, an order with a Discretionary Range has a displayed or non-displayed ranked price and size and an additional non-displayed "discretionary price".
-30 The discretionary price is a nondisplayed upward offset at which a User is willing to buy, if necessary, or a nondisplayed downward offset at which a User is willing to sell, if necessary.
+The discretionary price is a non-displayed upward offset at which a User is willing to buy, if necessary, or a non-displayed downward offset at which a User is willing to sell, if necessary.
 The System changes necessary for orders with a Discretionary Range to comply with the Plan become increasingly complex because both the displayed price and discretionary price must comply with the Plan's minimum quoting and trading increments as well as the Trade-at restriction in Test Group Three.
 In addition, Users do not currently set discretionary prices less than \$0.05 away from the order's displayed price and the Exchange does not anticipate Users doing so under the Plan.
 To date, orders with a Discretionary Range are rarely entered in Pilot Securities and the Exchange anticipates their usage to further decrease due to the Plan's minimum quoting increments.
 The Exchange believes that the current extremely limited usage of orders with a Discretionary Range in Pilot Securities does not justify the additional System complexity that would be created by supporting such orders.
 As a result of these factors the Exchange proposes to not accept orders with a Discretionary Range in all Test Groups and the Control Group.